robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 ^Finally, it returns the last parser’s parse forest.

-^Let’s look at it in Objective-C.
+^Let’s take a quick glance at it in Objective-C.

 ---